 Enhanced Skills Program: Low Risk Obstetrics Goals and Objectives

 The Low Risk Obstetrical Program is a three-month clinical residency aimed at providing additional experience to trainees committed to including family medicine obstetrics in their practice.
 It is of interest both to recent graduates of family medicine programs as well as practicing family physicians who wish to upgrade their skills.
 The program allows family doctors to enhance their obstetrical skills and knowledge so that they are both confident and competent in the management of family practice obstetrical patients.
 The program has defined goals and objectives, however it is flexible and self‐directed in order to provide the trainee with an opportunity to tailor the program to meet their self-identified learning needs.
 The majority of physicians spend their three months working on the labour and delivery ward of their chosen site.
-Some physicians can include ambulatory experiences in antenatal care or hospital experiences in neonatal care.
+Some physicians may have the opportunity to include ambulatory experiences in antenatal care or hospital experiences in neonatal care.

 MEDICAL EXPERT